i3visio/osrframework/doc/HACKING.md

         #self.url["searchfy"] = "http://anyurl.com/search/" + "<searchfy>"
 ```

-We will know tell if the platform needs credentials to work:
+We will now tell if the platform needs credentials to work:
 ```
         ######################################
         # Whether the user needs credentials #